 Nowadays organizations are in a constant state of flux.
 Changing business strategies and dynamics trigger a change in the service portfolio of the organizations as well.
 This continuous change in the services offered has kept organizations on their toes to ensure that they have the right set of skilled resources to cater the requirements of their clients which in turn is aligned to the business goals.
 Hence, to achieve their business objectives most organizations have come up with the concept of having a dedicated team within the organization – The L&D (Learning and Development) team.

 The primary objective of this team is to ensure that the organization attains a certain level of competency to meet the technical, non-technical and project management skills.
 Adding to their woes, attrition makes things worse for the team, making the Learning and Development a continuous process.
 Also, most of the organizations are focused on hiring talented resources from the campus, to build a strong workforce and to have an edge over the competitors.
-But to ensure that these campus recruits are trained properly on the technologies, is a tough task for the L&D teams.
+But to ensure that these campus recruits are trained properly on the technologies is a tough task for the L&D teams.

 Along with the above-mentioned challenges, this department in any organization faces many other challenges which are listed below:

-- SME for Training: To identify the right training partner for delivering the training is one of the biggest challenge because a small error in this first step might dilute the effectiveness of organizing the training completely.
+- SME for Training: To identify the right training partner for delivering the training is one of the biggest challenges because a small error in this first step might dilute the effectiveness of organizing the training completely.
 Hence, the L&D teams should be mature enough as a department to identify and select the correct training partner for the organization.
-Also, the training partner should be able to deliver the trainings as per the requirement of the organizations, so that they don’t have to involve many vendors for the same purpose.
+Also, the training partner should be able to deliver the training as per the requirement of the organizations, so that they don’t have to involve many vendors for the same purpose.

-- Gap Analysis: To identify the current skill set of the resources and to understand the delta between the current and required skill set, right kind of trainings should be arranged for the resources.
+- Gap Analysis: To identify the current skill set of the resources and to understand the delta between the current and required skill set, right kind of training should be arranged for the resources.

 - Lack of Commitment from Trainees: Most employees consider training days as paid leaves arranged by the organization.
 This mindset of the employees needs to be corrected by conducting proper assessment and by displaying commitment from the senior management.

-- In-consistent Training: The training material should be standardized to ensure that the employees receive the same training for a specific job role.
+- Inconsistent Training: The training material should be standardized to ensure that the employees receive the same training for a specific job role.
 Any inconsistency the training material will have an impact on the services delivered by the organization.

 - Flexible and Mobile Workforce: Organizations are catering to global customers in various time zones.
 Hence the employees work in various shifts to provide continuous service.
 To ensure that the complete team is trained on a specific skill, it has to be arranged more than once to ensure all employees are able to attend the training.

-- Evaluation of Training Program: Last but not the least, evaluating the trainees to ensure that they have attained the needed skills after the training has been delivered.
+- Evaluation of Training Program: Last but not least, evaluating the trainees to ensure that they have attained the needed skills after the training has been delivered.
 In case the evaluation process is not effective enough, the training itself becomes an overhead for the organizations as they don’t achieve the actual objectives of conducting the training, which will have a direct impact of their targets.

 This is just one side of the training story.
-Like the L&D teams, the training partners also face lot of challenges in delivering an effective training.
-Delivering an effective and useful training is not only beneficial for the trainees, it also helps the training partners to establish their credibility as corporate training partners.
+Like the L&D teams, the training partners also face a lot of challenges in delivering an effective training.
+Delivering effective and useful training is not only beneficial for the trainees, but it also helps the training partners to establish their credibility as corporate training partners.

 With the evolution of new technologies, the competition in the field of training partners is also increasing as the days pass by.
-We are listing down few challenges which are faced by the training partners, in delivering an effective training.
+We are listing down a few challenges which are faced by the training partners, in delivering an effective training.

 - Learning Effectiveness: As the trainee batch includes people with different level of experience, to ensure that everyone can understand the training topics is critical.
 The effectiveness of the training will be achieved only if the trainees attending the training will be able to implement the knowledge gained from the training in their workplace effectively hence adding value addition to what they are doing.

 - Setting Up the Lab: For any technical training being delivered, the training will be more effective if the theoretical topics explained is followed up by the lab exercise.
-Hence, the technical trainers are expected to have the complete lab setup in the virtual environments, so that the trainees can practice the learning during the training & can get all the queries clarified during the training.
+Hence, the technical trainers are expected to have the complete lab set up in the virtual environments so that the trainees can practice the learning during the training & can get all the queries clarified during the training.

 - Different Generations in the Same Workplace: Like various experience level, different age groups also pose a challenge for the trainers.
 They need to ensure that the training is delivered in such a manner that it does not become a boring theory class for the young generation or a very much hands-on practical class for the experienced resources.
 It should have the right blend of theory in the form of group discussions & quiz and practical in the form of labs & group tasks.